alxkpl/graphExtrem/README.md

 ## Works

+### Conditional coefficient for extremal graphical models (`trivariate`)
-My initial goal was to identify coefficients that summarize all conditional independence relationships between the components of the MGPD (Multivariate Generalized Pareto Distribution).
-The results of this work can be found in the `trivariate` output located in the `src` or `public` directories.
+The goal was to identify coefficients that summarize all conditional independence relationships between the components of the MGPD (Multivariate Generalized Pareto Distribution).

+### Spectral representation for extremal graphical model (`spectral`)
+Here, we want to know if, perhaps under som assumptions, it exists a link between graphical model for extreme, and the "classical" graphical model that we can find in the spectral representation of the corresponding max-stable vector.

 ## Materials and references